ad6190/ad6190.github.io/_posts/2021-06-15-saas-and-marketplaces.md

 2. curated - like flipkart, amazon (sellers are verified by flipkart)
 3. crafted - like uber (drivers work on the terms decided by uber)

-An oft-sighted downside of marketplaces is the revenue model that forces  revenue to be shared (30-40%).
+An oft-sighted downside of marketplaces is the revenue model that forces  revenue to be shared (30-40% in some cases).
 I think for someone trying to launch a quick product with no other visibility, this is a good bargain.
 One of my favourite online drawing tools (draw.io) generates 8 digits anually with 5 FTEs by being on atlassian marketplace.
 This allows them to keep the tool free elsewhere.

 I am pretty convinced that unless one has a better distribution channel figured already, cureated marketplaces are the way to go for initial product launch.
 Building for accounting, find accounting marketplaces.
 For dev tools, go to github/gitlab marketplaces, productivity - go to slack, trello marketplaces.
 A product that uses marketplace to amplify but can exist without it should be an ideal place to start a b2b saas business, esp as a solo founder.